Things have certainly come a long way, from the time when alcohol was first used.

 Today, we find a variety of different alcohols across the world, each of them unique in their own way.

 One such category of alcohol, or beer to be more specific, is what is known as craft beers, or more generally, craft alcohols.
 These are the alcohols that are produced by small breweries, often owned by small businesses or families.
-Quite often, they come with their own interesting recipes and usually have a cult-like following in a lot of cases.
+Quite often, they come with their own interesting recipes and sometimes have a cult-like following.

 When it comes to the equipment being used, there are several things that are worth taking into consideration.